pskrillz/front-end-challenges/lesson-4/README.md

 Now that we have a basic page with external styles, we can add interactivity.
 This is where Javascript comes into play.

+If you have content from `lesson-2` you can use that within the `<body>` tag instead of the provided content.

 ### Requirements

 - Review DOM: Understanding Concepts.
+- Notice that the Javascript is at the bottom of the page now, vs the top and that it is external now vs. on the document.
+This is because the html has to fully load before the JS can interact with it.

 **Task: 1**
 - Traverse the DOM to find a `<a>` element.